-In addition to the above, some equities listed in the Cyprus Stock Exchange are held in a trading book in the books of the Cyprus operations of the Bank and its subsidiary CISCO.
+The Group has a low market risk appetite.
+This is why the Group has no trading books (FX, Credit or Interest).
+Only a small number of equities listed in the Cyprus stock Exchange are held in a trading book in the books of the Cyprus operations of the Bank and its subsidiary CISCO.
 The intention is to gradually dispose of these equities and close the trading book.